droidsolutions/semantic-release-update-file/README.md

 Now the VersionPrefix is up to date (and you could in a later Semantic Release step create a NuGet package with the version in the file) and the RepositoryCommit points to the commit that triggered the release.

 The key must be a valid XML tag in the files you give.
 If it don't exist an error is logged but the execution of Semantic Release will continue.
 The value can be a fixed value as well as any object from the Semantic Release context which is extracted via a template function.
 This includes information about the last and the new release as well as Environment Variables you set yourself.
 For more information see [the documentation](https://semantic-release.gitbook.io/semantic-release/developer-guide/plugin#context).

+#### label

+When specifiying a container file (like Dockerfiles) you can specify a label inside the file that should be updated along during Semantic Release.
+For example if you add a label to your containerfile specifiying the application version you can update it with this plugin.

 ## Development